wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 experts.
 And that is all you can ask for at the moment.
 So if you're wondering, why are we doing this?
 It's because it's the best we have at the moment.

-While testing is a great first step, you'll need to add monitoring as an extra safety net to keep your LLM-based application running as intended.
+With this warning in mind, we need to come to the conclusion that testing is a great first step in sustainable LLM-based application development.
+But we need additional safety nets.
+Let's look at how you can monitor prompt interactions in production.

 ## Monitoring prompt interactions in production